 A holistic approach to sustainable supply chain management

 We encourage organisations to take a holistic approach to sustainable supply chain management.
 This means that businesses should review their operations and sourcing practices to ensure they are considering both the social and environmental impacts of their supply chain, and of the sustainable solutions they are transitioning to.

 For example, companies should evaluate labor rights commitments and performance when selecting new suppliers for a green initiative they are taking on.

-Another example of taking a holistic approach is when a company is shifting to a more environmentally sustainable solution, they could hold trainings for workers whose jobs may be at risk.
-The trainings could include the development of new skills that would be of use when they transition to the more sustainable solutions.
+Another example of taking a holistic approach is when a company is shifting to a more environmentally sustainable solution, they could re-train workers whose jobs may be at risk.
+Trainings could include the development of new skills that would be required as the company transitions to the more sustainable solutions.

 For more sustainable solutions in supply chains to succeed, businesses must support their suppliers in developing and creating solutions that are both environmentally and socially sustainable.
 For any transition to a more environmentally sustainable solution, consider the potential impacts on workers and communities, and ensure they are a part of your transition plan.

 How Sedex can help your business with sustainable supply chain management

 Many businesses look to Sedex’s tools and services for sustainable supply chain management.
 With the tools on our platform, you will gain in-depth knowledge and visibility into your supply chain that you can use to consider both social and environmental issues when planning sustainable initiatives.
 Here are some more ways we can help you achieve your holistic sustainable supply chain goals: